mozginandrew-oss/Whack-A-Mole/README.md

 # Whack-A-Mole Description
 It is a schematic of exactly what it sounds like.
 # Whack-A-Mole Progress
-- First Session: 30 minutes from direct teaching (I was busy)
+- First Session: 30 minutes from the Club
     - I created a schematic with help
     - I had an idea to create a Whack-a-Mole game
     - My schematic contains: